Sanford Stadium: History

 The stadium was completed on time, and UGA convinced perennial powerhouse Yale, which has historically maintained close ties with UGA, to be their first opponent in the new stadium.
 (This also was Yale's first ever football game played in the South.)
 On October 12, 1929, a capacity crowd of over 30,000 paid $3 per ticket to watch the Bulldogs, under coach Harry Mehre, beat Yale 15–0 in Sanford Stadium's dedication game.
-The crowd was at the time the largest to witness a college football game in the South, and governors from all nine southern states also were in attendance.
+The crowd was at the time the largest to witness a college football game in the South, and governors from all nine Southern states also were in attendance.
 Yale donated its half of the game receipts to UGA to help pay off the construction loans, which would subsequently be completely repaid in just five years.
-Dr. Sanford also was at this game, and attended many Georgia games at the stadium named in his honor until his death on September 15, 1945.
+Sanford also was at this game, and attended many Georgia games at the stadium named in his honor until his death on September 15, 1945.

 Sanford Stadium's hedges have encircled the field since the stadium's first game against Yale in 1929.
-The idea to put hedges around the field came from the Business Manager of the UGA Athletic Department, Charlie Martin.
+The idea to put hedges around the field came from the business manager of the UGA athletic department, Charlie Martin.
 Martin claimed to have received inspiration for the idea during a visit to the Rose Bowl, where he saw the hedge of roses in that stadium.
 Roses were not a suitable choice for the climate in Athens, so privet hedges were used instead.
-Six other SEC stadiums have copied UGA and now have hedges, making this feature no longer unique to UGA, but Georgia has the only one that completely surrounds the playing field.
+Six other SEC stadiums now have hedges, making them no longer unique to Sanford Stadium, but they remain an important symbol at UGA.

 There is a disagreement as to the exact type of hedge planted at Sanford Stadium.
 The UGA Media Guide claims that the hedge is an "English privet hedge".
 A county extension agent in Athens, however, claims online that the hedge is composed of Chinese privet, Ligustrum sinense.

 In addition to being a cosmetic touch, the hedges have proven to be an effective (though perhaps unintended) measure of crowd control.
 While not apparent in photos, the hedges are growing around a chain link fence which stops people who try to push through to the field.
-Even though a major traffic path to exit the stadium from both stands runs directly alongside the hedges, fans have only stormed the field and torn down the goalposts once in the entire history of Sanford Stadium.
-This occurred after the Georgia vs. Tennessee game on Oct.
-7, 2000.

 In May 2019, university officials announced that the playing surface of Sanford Stadium would be named in honor of former long time Bulldog head coach and athletic director Vince Dooley.
 Official dedication of Dooley Field took place in a pregame ceremony on the Bulldogs' 2019 home opener on September 7.